MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-wix.md

 - MET150
 - MOE150
 ms.assetid: 7173c635-58b3-400f-95e0-97abe915565e
-description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at Wix for Office 365."
+description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at Wix for Microsoft 365."
 ---

-# Create DNS records at Wix for Office 365
+# Create DNS records at Wix

  **[Check the Domains FAQ](../setup/domains-faq.md)** if you don't find what you're looking for.